WICS-UCI/venushacks-web-dev-workshop/README.md

 # Intro to Web Dev Workshop
 ## By WICS Outreach
+Want to get started on your hackathon project but not sure where to start?
 Learn the basics of building a basic end to end web application using HTML/CSS, JavaScript, Bootstrap, Python Flask, and MongoDB!

 # Before this workshop please do the following: